mnlcz/writeups/Writerside/topics/Bandit.md

 ### Hidden files

-Using `ls` just like that wont show hidden files, im pretty sure there are some parameters to change its behavior.
+Using `ls` just like that won't show hidden files, im pretty sure there are some parameters to change its behavior.
 I personally use the command `ll`.

 ## Room 04

 Unreadable files, using the command `reset` to fix the terminal.

 - Use the password from previous room.
 - Using `cat` on unreadable files will mess up the terminal.
-Use `reset` and keep searching until finding the only human readable file.
+Use `reset` and keep searching until finding the only human-readable file.

 ### Fix the terminal